MicrosoftDocs/azure-docs/articles/cognitive-services/Bing-Custom-Search/quickstart.md

 Adjusting the ranking to pin search results to the top for specific queries can be done in two ways:

 1. Trigger a query on the search preview.
 Select from the results shown in the preview the web page that you want to pin on top for that query and click **Pin to top**.
-2. Go to the "Pinned" tab, and provide both exact URL, and the exact query, for which you want your URL to be show on top.
+2. Go to the **Pinned** tab, and provide both exact URL, and the exact query, for which you want your URL to be show on top.

 ![picture alt](ManualPin.PNG "Manually add a pin-to-top URL for a given query.")